Arnold-Kakas/paddleR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed the issues with names references in Title and Description fields.
+* Fixed the issue with verbose result in R/customers.R
-* Added web reference in correct form.
+* Corrected web refference
-* fixed the issue with the unexecutable code in man/paddle_update_transaction.Rd.
-* Suppressed the verbose results of function in examples.

 ## R CMD check results